 Don’t throw away the broken lead – No more tossing broken points in the trash!
 Instead, you can save them and use them on the palette.
 Add some water and you are ready to paint.

 NOTE.
 Wet watercolor pencil lead tends to weaken and becomes more prone to break more easily.
-Do be advised to let the pencil lead dry before trying to sharpen it.
+Be advised to let the pencil lead dry before sharpening it.

 A handheld or electric sharpener can be used to easily sharpen your artist-colored pencils.
 However, do note to turn the sharpener and not the pencil.
 This helps to avoid breakage.

-You can also use a craft knife to whittle away the wood and leave the lead intact for painting.
+You can also use a craft knife for whittling away the wood and leaving the lead intact for painting.
 This simple act conserves lead for painting large areas.

 6. Watercolor pencils can be used like traditional colored pencils.